ruchi-chandrakar/transifex-demo/README.md

 # Transifex Native
-Transifex Native:- The cloud-based approach to application localization A file-less alternative to internationalize and localize the Angular app.
+Transifex Native:- The cloud-based approach to application localization or a file-less alternative to internationalize and localize the Angular app.